Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/p/PyTorch/USER.md

 the software in most of the AI containers is compiled during the build phase of the compiler to better adapt them to LUMI.

-The Conda-installed compilers, are not available in most, if not all containers.
+The Conda-installed compilers, are available in most, if not all containers.

 Usually it is possible to tell the `pip install` process to tell which compiler to use by setting environment variables, e.g., `CC` for the C compiler and `CXX` for the C++ compiler.